 Is your holiday email marketing strategy already in place?
 Don’t wait until November before you start creating your holiday email messages.
 The best time to start is now.

-For many businesses, the holiday period, spanning from early November to early January, is one of the most profitable of the year.
+For many businesses, the holiday period is one of the most profitable of the year.
 So if you don’t get your marketing right for the holidays, then the financial health of your business could be at risk.

 Who wants to lose money, right?